-2020-2021 Rule Changes: Refer to the gray shaded areas of the Competitive Cheerleading State Series Terms and Conditions for any rule changes.
+2021-2022 Rule Changes: Refer to the gray shaded areas of the Competitive Cheerleading State Series Terms and Conditions for any rule changes.

 Sectional Assignment: Entered schools will be assigned to a sectional by the IHSA.
-Sectional assignments are available online at www.ihsa.org under the "Competitive Cheerleading" link - https://www.ihsa.org/SportsActivities/CompetitiveCheerleading.aspx.
+Sectional assignments are available online at www.ihsa.org/sportsActivities/CompetitiveCheerleading.aspx.
 Click on "State Series Information & Results" and then "Assignments".
 Sectional assignments will be posted after the November entry deadlines.

-List of Participants: To participate in the Competitive Cheerleading State Series, schools must complete the following information by midnight, Monday, January 11, 2021.
+List of Participants: To participate in the Competitive Cheerleading State Series, schools must complete the following information by midnight, Monday, January 10, 2022.

-• IHSA List of Participants (LOP).
+IHSA List of Participants (LOP).